 Workers' Compensation Leave

-• Any time you are off for a work-related injury it is also counted as Family Medical Leave time (if you are eligible) and will be recorded as such by the person processing your payroll.
+- Any time you are off work for a work-related injury, you will be placed on a workers’ compensation related leave in SAP; this time is also counted as Family Medical Leave time (if applicable) and will be recorded as such in the payroll system.

-• It is very important to maintain communication with the Workers' Compensation Office during the time you are off work so that you keep us informed after each physician appointment and get any questions or concerns you may have answered promptly.
+- It is very important to maintain communication with the Workers' Compensation Office/HR during the time you are off work to keep us informed after each physician appointment and allow us to promptly address any questions or concerns you may have.
+Once your physician has released you to either unrestricted work or restricted work that your supervisor is able to accommodate, you will be reinstated on CMU payroll/in SAP.

 For more information, see the workers' compensation website or contact the Workers' Compensation Office at 989-774-7177.